This is the perfect time to learn how to 'Work Your Wardrobe'.

 You can do this - RIGHT NOW!

 In normal times you may have considered the idea of a Capsule but you probably can't afford to start afresh, don't want to feel restricted or adopt complete minimalism!

-Following a 'wardrobe plan' is brilliant if the styles are right for you or if you need guidance to build a particular look but, now retired, I don't have a large clothes budget and need to work with what I've got before I even think about adding to the mix.
+A wardrobe plan is brilliant if you want to build a particular look but the most important factor at any time is to work with what you've got before you even think about adding to the mix.

-Organizing your wardrobe can be a daunting task if you try to tackle it in one go but I've found a completely new way to Work Your Wardrobe.
+Organizing your wardrobe can be a daunting task if you try to tackle it in one go but I've found a completely new way to Work Your Wardrobe, so PLAY ALONG!